Camp Edwards Place

 Basket Weaving, 6th Grade - Senior

-This is an opportunity for campers to learn basic weaving terminology, how to design patterns, how to select colors, and how to use basket "forms" made to support your weaving project.
-There will be an opportunity to weave using both recycled fabric and/or various yarn some of which are also recycled material.
-Camp size: 12
+This is an opportunity for campers to learn basic weaving terminology, how to design patterns, how to select colors, and how to use basket "forms" made to support the weaving project.
+There will be an opportunity to weave using both various yarns and also some recycled material such as plastic bags.

-Learn how to use colorful felt as the base for embroidery.
-Using felt makes it possible to work without an embroidery hoop and also makes it easier to create flexible items with easy construction in a variety of bright colors, and no fraying edges.
-Whatever your level of embroidery skills may be, working on felt will give you another way to express your creativity and to design your own unique project with interesting and often recycled materials.
-Camp size: 12
+Campers learn how to use colorful felt fabric as a base for embroidery.
+Using felt makes it easier to create a whole menagerie of flexible figures and objects from imagination.
+Using embroidery stitches and working on felt will give campers another way to express their creativity and to design their own unique projects.

 A Stitch in Time (Beginner Embroidery), 6th - Senior